googleapis/api-compiler/README.md

 discovery, documentation, logging, monitoring and more.
 It is formally defined by the proto message [`google.api.Service`](https://github.com/googleapis/googleapis/tree/master/google/api/service.proto) and works with both REST and RPC APIs.
-Developers typically create the service configuration using YAML files, and use the Google API Compiler to generate the proto message.
+Developers typically create the service config using YAML files, and use the Google API Compiler to generate the proto message.

 NOTE: Google API Service Configuration is a rich and mature specification used for Google production services, such as Cloud Logging, Cloud Vision,